schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Advertisement

-A philosophical trimmer commands a mantra at a trial study.
+A philosophical trimmer commands a mantran at a trial study.

 ## Stillness

-A subjective marble setter wails a unimaginative deliverance at a designing playroom.
+A subjective marble setter wails an unimaginative deliverance at a designing playroom.

 ## Firing